 The tours run by Abraham Tours actually run from Tel Aviv and Jerusalem (there are 2-day and 3-day options from both cities), so set that alarm clock early, baby (we’re talking 6 am departure)!
 We joined the tour at Beit Shean (if you are staying in the north of Israel this is an alternative pickup point, which saves you from trekking down to Tel Aviv/Jerusalem), before heading to the Sheikh Hussein border crossing down the road.

-This is probably the easiest crossing to do, with visas available for most nationalities and which can be obtained easily at the border; prior permits are not needed except for restricted nationalities (see more details here, or check with the guys at Abraham Tours, they’re extremely knowledgeable about these border crossings).
+This is probably the easiest crossing to do, with visas available for most nationalities and which can be obtained easily at the border; prior permits are not needed except for restricted nationalities (click here for details on getting to Petra from Israel, or check with the guys at Abraham Tours, they’re extremely knowledgeable about these border crossings).
 By the way, if you have dual citizenship that includes an Israeli passport as well as a foreign passport, this is also easily doable, just make sure you get BOTH passports stamped on the Israeli side, before moving to the Jordanian side of the border.

 Once snugly settled in our Jordanian minibus (by the way, we were a mix of English, Germans, Dutch, Polish, French-Canadians, and Swiss), our guide Emad explained a little about the day ahead, while providing some great initial insights into the Hashemite Kingdom of Jordan.
 We stopped for some tea at his hilltop abode, a great place overlooking some magnificent views, before continuing on to Jerash.